-Friendship bracelets are that classic summer-camp craft that you’ll want to make all year long!
+Friendship bracelets are that classic summer camp craft that you’ll want to make all year long!
 Whether you loved making them as a kid or are learning to make them for the first time, this easy DIY tutorial will teach you everything you need to know about making friendship bracelets.

 Gather Your Supplies

-You don’t need a lot to get started making friendship bracelets.
+You don’t need a lot to get started making fun friendship bracelets.
 All you need is some embroidery floss, and something to hold your bracelet still while you make the knots.
-Here are favorite tried-and-true supplies:
+Here are our favorite tried-and-true supplies:

 Start with the 4 Basic Knots